Get access to exclusive updates, the latest news and the inside scoop 🍨

 The next section within today's Shopify guide is all about adding the right content to your Shopify store.

 After adding sections and blocks to a web page, it’s important to fill a Shopify store with the right content to attract customers.

 Otherwise, online stores could end up looking a little bland, so it’s time to get your brand in there.

 It should be noted within today's Shopify guide that users can store whatever data they'd like to display on site.

-This means that the platform is also shipping a major update to meta fields alongside Online Store 2.0.
+This means that the platform is also shipping a major update to meta fields alongside Online Store 2.0 Shopify themes.

 So, not only can users define and edit meta fields directly in the Shopify admin, but data sources can be bound to sections directly within the editor.

-As a result, there are no longer any hard coding meta fields involved with themes on Shopify.
+As a result, there are no longer any hard coding meta fields involved with Shopify themes.

 Aren’t you glad you clicked on this Shopify guide?
 There’s so much newness and we’re here for it.

 Within the settings panel, merchants can either create a new meta field definition using a new set of types such as colour, URLs and more as well as being able to add validation and descriptions so that whatever is entered here will be in the right format.